Skip to main content

 Arrays

-The negation of arrays means: Check that regular expression doesn't match on any entry If the all attribute is also true: Check that regular expression doesn't match matches all entries
+The negation of arrays means: Check that regular expression doesn't match on any entry.
+If the all attribute is also true: Check that regular expression doesn't match all entries.

 Examples